d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ## Activation Functions

-Because they are so fundamental to deep learning, before going further, let's take a brief look at some common activation functions.
+Because they are so fundamental to deep learning, before going further, let us take a brief look at some common activation functions.

 ### ReLU Function